neurobin/JLIVECD/README.md

 https://bugs.launchpad.net/ubuntu/+source/systemd/+bug/1325142

 5.You may encounter another bug: `Ubiquity installer, hang/freeze on harddisk detection`.
-This bug can be solved by editing file `edit/usr/share/applications/ubiquity-gtkui.desktop` and changing the section `exex` from
+This bug can be solved by editing the file `edit/usr/share/applications/ubiquity-gtkui.desktop` and changing the section `exex` from

 ```
 sh -c 'ubiquity gtk_ui'